North Korea at the 2018 Winter Olympics

 North Korea competed in the 2018 Winter Olympics in Pyeongchang, South Korea.
 Pair skaters Ryom Tae-ok and Kim Ju-sik qualified for the Games, but the North Korean National Olympic Committee failed to enter them by the 30 October 2017 deadline.
 On 9 January 2018, North Korea agreed in negotiations with South Korea to send both athletes and a delegation to the Winter Olympics.

+PyeongChang 2018 marked the first time the North Korean Olympic team competed in South Korea as North Korea did not attend the 1988 Summer Olympics in Seoul due to the North Korean boycott.

 The teams representing North Korea and South Korea entered the Opening Ceremony marching under the Korean Unification Flag, while in women's ice hockey there was a single united Korean team.

 Competitors

 The following is the list of number of competitors participating in the North Korean delegation per sport.